Blxstedlol/HungryHasher/README.md

 # Hello There! this tool was made by Blxsted
-> [!NOTE] Feel free to fork this project, or make it better, Just give credit
+>  Feel free to fork this project, or make it better, Just give credit

 ## Run main.py in a terminal